 Ms. Melissa Gehret email@example.com; 610-683-4312 Interests include studying various methods of biological control for economically important insects.
 Specifically researched and biologically characterized components of the German cockroach (Blattella germanica) pheromone.

 Dr. Christopher Habeck firstname.lastname@example.org; 610-683-4318 Conservation biology, restoration ecology, and plant-herbivore interactions.
 I am interested in 1) how plant chemistry influences consumers, 2) how consumer foraging choices impact invasion dynamics, and 3) how consumers influence restoration success through alterations to the compositional and chemical signature of plant communities.
-My work integrates around a larger theme of enhancing basic and applied ecological knowledge for the conservation of species, habitat restoration, and mitigation.
-Please visit my website: http://habeck-ecology.weebly.com/index.html
+My work integrates around a larger theme of enhancing basic and applied ecological knowledge for the conservation of species, habitat restoration, and mitigation. http://habeck-ecology.weebly.com/index.html

 Dr. Angela Hoptak-Solga firstname.lastname@example.org; 610-683-4311 Cell and molecular genetics with an emphasis on the mechanisms responsible for the control of bone growth in zebrafish caudal fins.
 In particular, I study how mutations in connexin43 (cx43) lead to the production of short fins.
 I am interested in analyzing bone and joint structure using electron microscopy.